-We expect the level of guaranteed debt to increase to around HRK3.0 billion by year-end 2021 from HRK2.34 billion in 2019, representing 52% of the city's NDID projected this year.
-The increase is due to a new guarantees provided over the last 2 years.
+The level of guaranteed debt increased to around HRK3.0 billion as of year-end 2021 from HRK2.8 billion in 2020, representing more than 50% of the city's NDID.
+The increase is due to new guarantees provided over the last 2 years.
 In particular, in April 2021, the city issued a guarantee of HRK400 million to water and sewage company VIO, a subsidiary company of Zagrebacki Holding to support its long-term water infrastructure investments, following the guarantee of HRK429.6 million the city issued to ZET in December 2019 for the completion of the cabin lift to Sljeme.
 The Holding company is considering to refinance the remaining portion of the city's guaranteed debt, which constitutes of HRK2.3 billion bullet bond due in 2023.
 Moody's views favourably statements from Zagreb's representatives to consider the holding company's debt as the city's indirect obligation, which is in line with Moody's approach.